 1.4.
+Pertinent/Required Reference Information Initials

+1.4.1.
+Sops/User Manuals

+SOP_VCUP_01 - Field Documentation

+SOP_VCUP_03 - Sample Identification, Custody, Packaging, and Shipment

+SOP_VCUP_04 - Handheld X-Ray Fluorescence

+SOP_VCUP_05 - Equipment Decontamination

+SOP_VCUP_06 - Storage and Disposal of Investigation Derived Waste

+1.4.2.
+Task Risk Assessments (TRAs)

+• TBD

+2. SOIL SAMPLING PLAN BY PROPERTY TYPE

+2.1 Daysland Pranartics

-Pertinent/Required Reference Information Initials 1.4.1.
-Sops/User Manuals SOP_VCUP_01 - Field Documentation SOP_VCUP_03 - Sample Identification, Custody, Packaging, and Shipment SOP_VCUP_04 - Handheld X-Ray Fluorescence SOP_VCUP_05 - Equipment Decontamination SOP_VCUP_06 - Storage and Disposal of Investigation Derived Waste 1.4.2.
-Task Risk Assessments (TRAs) • TBD 2.
-SOIL SAMPLING PLAN BY PROPERTY TYPE 2.1.
-Developed Properties Divide the property into several sampling sections dependent upon the size of the property ; • Less than or equal to 5000 sq ft Divide into at least two sampling areas, excluding buildings, pavement, or other second second ner permanent caps over the soil.
-At minimum of two composite samp les (comprised of five subsamples each), one each from the front yard and ba ick yard (and side yard if substantial), plus a separate sample for each disting nct driveway, vegetable garden, play area, if present, will be collected. • Greater than 5000 sq ft and less than 20,000 sq ft Divide into at least four sampling areas, with each one not exceeding 5,000 sa ft (excluding buildings, pavement or other permanent caps).
-A minimu - of four composite samples (comprised of five subsamples each), one fro each sampling area, plus a separate sample for each driveway, vegetal garden, and play area if present, will be collected.
-Properties over one-half acre in size int composite sample will be collected from each sampling area of the proper All sampling areas will be within a 100-foot radius of the primary structure. addition, separate samples will be collected from each distinct drivewa ay, vegetable garden, and play area, if any such areas are present.
-The five subsamples will be collected at five discrete locations within each composite-samples will be collected at five discrete locations within each composite-samples with the second secon ole sector and composited into one composite sample for each separate area for a total of two more composite samples for each property, based on the property size described above.
-T locations of the subsamples will be selected by the sampling personnel to represent s conditions within the area of the yard that the composite is from.
-All subsamples will collected from locations that are outside the drip zone of buildings (4 feet from the edge o га building) in order to avoid possible lead paint contamination.
-If distinctive materials, such as waste rock from mining, are observed at the surface, the se materials will be sampled for separate analysis of lead concentration.
-One grab sample will collected from a depth of 0 to 2 inches in any such areas of the property.
+2.1.
+Developed Properties

+Divide the property into several sampling sections dependent upon the size of the property;

+- Less than or equal to 5000 sq ft - Divide into at least two sampling areas, excluding buildings, pavement, or other permanent caps over the soil.
+At minimum of two composite samples (comprised of five subsamples each), one each from the front yard and back yard (and side yard if substantial), plus a separate sample for each distinct driveway, vegetable garden, play area, if present, will be collected. - Greater than 5000 sq ft and less than 20,000 sq ft - Divide into at least four sampling areas, with each one not exceeding 5,000 sq ft (excluding buildings, pavement or other permanent caps).
+A minimum of four composite samples (comprised of five subsamples each), one from each sampling area, plus a separate sample for each driveway, vegetable garden, and play area if present, will be collected. - Properties over one-half acre in size - O Divide sampling areas of less than or equal to 1⁄4 acre each, and one five-point composite sample will be collected from each sampling area of the property.
+All sampling areas will be within a 100-foot radius of the primary structure.
+In addition, separate samples will be collected from each distinct driveway, vegetable garden, and play area, if any such areas are present.

+The five subsamples will be collected at five discrete locations within each composite-sample sector and composited into one composite sample for each separate area for a total of two or more composite samples for each property, based on the property size described above.
+The locations of the subsamples will be selected by the sampling personnel to represent soil conditions within the area of the yard that the composite is from.
+All subsamples will be collected from locations that are outside the drip zone of buildings (4 feet from the edge of a building) in order to avoid possible lead paint contamination.

+If distinctive materials, such as waste rock from mining, are observed at the surface, those materials will be sampled for separate analysis of lead concentration.
+One grab sample will be collected from a depth of 0 to 2 inches in any such areas of the property.
 The grab sample will be prepared and analyzed for lead using the same procedures as all other samples.
-The procedures are described in SOP_VCUP_04 - Handheld X-ray Fluorescence.
+Those procedures are described in SOP_VCUP_04 - Handheld X-ray Fluorescence.